Railways Intend To Revive Safari Tourist Train Exploring Potohar’s Scenic Beauty - UrduPoint

 Railways Intend To Revive Safari Tourist Train Exploring Potohar’s Scenic Beauty

-ISLAMABAD, (UrduPoint / Pakistan Point News - 19th Mar, 2024) Pakistan Railways is planning to revive the `Safari Tourist Train` to promote culture and beauty of Potohar Region which will commence its journey from Islamabad’s historic Golra Station to Attock Khurd.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 24th Mar, 2024) Pakistan Railways is planning to revive the `Safari Tourist Train` to promote the culture and beauty of the Potohar Region which will commence its journey from Islamabad’s historic Golra Station to Attock Khurd.

 “The Safari Train will commence its journey from Golra Station, traversing through Hasan Abdal, Attock, and Attock Khurd Railway stations.
 Notably, Attock Khurd boasts a rich historical legacy, housing the oldest railway museum,” official sources told APP.